fleschutz/PowerShell/Docs/play-gorilla-sound.md

 ## play-gorilla-sound.ps1 - Plays a gorilla sound

-This script plays a gorilla sound.
+This PowerShell script plays a gorilla sound.

 ## Parameters
 ```powershell